nothinglabs/openmelt2/readme.md

 In some 1 wheel robots - oscillation / bouncing has been observed at higher speeds - which can reduce translational control.
 This phenomena is not fully understood - but may be caused by too-soft wheels deforming / shifting off the center of the hub.
 Conversely - harder wheels may cause this problem when they bounce off imperfections in the floor.

 Robots with lower ground clearance seem to experience this problem less.
-The reference platform is fairly stable up to about 2800rpm.
+The antweight reference platform is fairly stable up to about 2800rpm.

 2 wheel designs seem less prone to these issues (but are not as cool looking).